The Importance of Equipment Maintenance

 Lubrication is key in any equipment.
 It reduces friction between moving parts and can extend the life of heavy construction equipment.
 Get to know each piece of equipment you have and what type of lubricant each of them requires.

 Lubrication is not a one-size-fits-all substance, so make sure you talk to a knowledgeable dealer to determine the manufacturer’s recommendations for oil, grease and other lubricants.
-Know where you can and cannot add lubricant as there may be some places you’re able to check and add on your own between scheduled maintenance, but some may require a trained technician.
+Know where you can and cannot add lubricant, as there may be some places you’re able to check and add on your own between scheduled maintenance, but some may require a trained technician.

 Get to know your equipment and make sure you keep things lubricated over time.
 Friction due to a lack of lubrication can drastically reduce the life of your equipment.

-Lubrication is the key to more than just reducing friction and wear-and-tear.
+Lubrication is the key to more than just reducing friction and wear and tear.
 It can also be a valuable tool in finding problem areas.
 Learning what parts of your equipment use lubrication and are accessible can help you identify issues.

 Look for a buildup of oil or grease on seals, hoses and other connections, and check for leaks on the machine and on the ground.
-You can also check lubricants to discover parts of your heavy equipment that may be worn down.
+You can also check lubricants to discover parts of your construction equipment that may be worn down.
 Analyzing particles in used oil, for example, can reveal contaminants that show a breakdown in potentially unseen areas.

 Not an oil expert?
 That’s not a problem.
 A knowledgeable Warren CAT technician can perform a fluid analysis for you and you can request a fluid analysis any time from the Warren CAT Fluids Lab on any kind of machinery – not just Cat equipment.
 This is usually a part of scheduled maintenance, but it’s also something you can check if you suspect there’s something wrong or want to better understand the health of your machine.